 What are the symptoms of hormone imbalance?

 Hormones play a very important role in our overall health.
-Depending on which hormones are not in balance or not working properly, your symptoms can be drastically different.
-For women, the most common hormonal imbalance is PCOS – Polycystic Ovary Syndrome, and affects one in every 10 women of ‘childbearing age’.
-That said, your normal hormonal cycle naturally changes during puberty, pregnancy, breastfeeding, and menopause.
-And if you are coming into or going through menopause right now, your hormonal balance is a key part of your daily life.
+Depending on which hormones are not in balance, your symptoms can be drastically different.
+For women, the most common hormonal imbalance is PCOS – Polycystic Ovarian Syndrome, and affects one in 10 women of ‘childbearing age’.
+I use that term loosely as that is a massive range.
+Young girls as early as 12 are having babies, and I for one had a baby in my 40’s.

 - thinning hair or hair loss

-- weight gain or trouble losing weight
+- weight gain, trouble losing weight or unexplained weight loss

-- pain during sex
+- vaginal dryness, pain during sex, decreased sex drive

-- increased sensitivity to cold or heat
+- night sweats and increased sensitivity to cold or heat

 - constipation or more frequent bowel movements